Saturday, June 27, 2026

 Finding about Oticon Zeal Hearing Aid through my mother was quite a relief.
 First of all, it is so small - it is nearly invisible, sitting comfortably inside the ear.
 I have seen some seniors non-retirees with their hearing aids and there is always some sort of sigma - as though the lost of hearing also equates to the loss of the abilities.
 Having a discreet tool to mask a hearing disability is definitely much preferred in a corporate setting as it help to maintain one's dignity and confidence.

 With technology advancement, the hearing aid serve like a ear bud.
-It can contact wirelessly to our devices such as the smartphone, tablets and computers.
+It can connect wirelessly to our devices such as the smartphone, tablets and computers.
 It blends seamlessly to our modern life.
 The premium AI Sound processing can reduce unwanted background noise, letting you hear clearly from all directions.
 Unlike the traditional hearing aids, Oticon Zeal Hearing Aid allows same day fittings - you can work out being fitted within 10 minutes to 2 hours depending on your needs.

 One of my grandmother's grouse was the long charging hours of her current hearing aid.
 Pretending to be able to hear is no fun.
 I was glad to hear that the Oticon Zeal Hearing Aid comes with a rechargeable battery that lasts up to 20 hours on a single charge.
 If a quick boost is needed, 15 minutes of charging 4 hours of use.
 Everything is really good, the only catch?
 It is a little pricey.
 As far as technology is concern, the price will go down in time.
 But if you are a senior with a bit of surplus cash, this might be something you would want to splurge on.